"Take what you can get"

 How important is the planned financing round in September for Heyvie?

 It would be our entire growth financing.
-With money from the current round behind us, we are showing that our app works, and on an ever larger scale.
-The money is enough to continue developing our app.
+With the money from the current round behind us, we can show that our app works and on an ever larger scale.
+The money is enough to further develop our app.

-If the round doesn't come, it really sucks.
-At some point, you run out of money.
-That's why we're additionally trying to reduce costs.
-That and the payment feature should help us extend our runway into next March.
+If the round doesn't come, that really sucks.
+At some point you run out of money.
+That's why we're also trying to reduce costs.
+That and the payment function should help us to extend our runway until next March.

-We have to make a quick change now.
-We are now not trying to better adapt our product to the needs of our customers, but to understand the payment issue.
+We now have to change quickly.
+We are no longer trying to better adapt our product to the needs of our customers, but to understand the topic of payment.
 How much money can we take, does a subscription model work?
-We now rely on a hybrid model.
-There is a personal onboarding and then you can buy our 3-month programs, then keep the content forever.
-In addition, we then make calls every two weeks.
-But honestly, we don't know if this is the right method.
-We have to make decisions based on gut feeling.
+We are now relying on a hybrid model.
+There is a personal onboarding and then you can buy our 3-month programs and keep the content forever.
+We also do calls every two weeks.
+But to be honest, we don't know whether this is the right method.
+We also have to make decisions based on gut feeling.

 And how do you reduce your costs?

-This is mainly a question of tools that we would otherwise use for reasons of convenience.
+It's mainly about paid tools that we would otherwise use for reasons of convenience.
 For example, to build a landing page.
-We don't do that, but rather use SaaS products that we already have.
-We also do without fancy drinks in the office as a team.
-Since we're starting very early with all these measures, we'll be saving quite a bit over the next few months.
+We don't do that and instead use SaaS products that we already have.
+We also don't have fancy drinks in the office as a team.
+As we are starting very early with all these measures, we will make a lot of savings over the next few months.
 We are cutting back in all areas where it makes sense and is justifiable - we want to keep our team in any case!

 Aren't you exaggerating a little?

-Sure, maybe that's all overdramatized and maybe too black and white.
-But if things really go to shit, then it's better to be as well prepared for it as possible.
-If you don't make the right decisions now, you'll have a problem later when you only have enough money for two months.
-Then the cost savings won't be worth it either.
+Sure, maybe it's all overdramatized and perhaps too pessimistic.
+But if things really do go to shit, then it's better to be as well prepared as possible.
+If you don't make the right decisions now, you'll have a problem if you only have enough money for two months later on.
+Then the cost savings will no longer be worth it.

-What advice do you have for other founders?
+What advice would you give to other founders?

 The more investors you have on board, the better.
-That's why you should take whatever money you can get now.
-Even if it's not the perfect terms.
-If you have a lot of investors behind you, you can hope that they will get together in a bad phase.
-If you're funding through only two investors, you'll have a problem as soon as one drops out.
+So take what money you can get now.
+Even if the conditions aren't perfect.
+If you have a lot of investors behind you, you can hope that they will come together in a bad phase.
+If you are only financed by two investors, you will have a problem as soon as one drops out.

-You have to try for that round, one way or the other.
-It's not the way to say: it's not going to happen now anyway.
+You have to attempt the round, one way or another.
+It's not the way to say: it won't work anyway.
 The worst thing that can happen to you is if you're mentally paralyzed.
 Then at some point it will be too late.
-What many founders probably don't say clearly at the moment: The current situation also does something for mental health.
+What many founders probably don't say clearly at the moment is that the current situation is also doing something to your mental health.
 People often don't talk about it.
-But it doesn't help, you have to deal with it now, even if this phase is very stressful at the moment.
+But it doesn't help, you have to deal with it now, even if this phase is very stressful.

-Personal details: Marius Krämer, 31, studied international management and then worked at scale-up Bynder.
-Since then, he has been involved in various projects, including a crypto fintech based in Bielefeld.
-In his free time, he uses every minute to go bouldering or on camping trips with his dog and girlfriend.
+Personal details: Marius Krämer, 31, studied International Management and then worked at scale-up Bynder and has since been involved in various projects, including a crypto fintech from Bielefeld.
+In his free time, he spends every minute bouldering or on camper trips with his dog and girlfriend.

 Hello my friend, have you been stranded on the German edition of Startbase?
 At least your browser tells us, that you do not speak German - so maybe you would like to switch to the English edition instead?